d2d-weizhi/aceit-web/README.md

 ### TODOs:

 - When I have the time, I should do some digging to see if we can scroll the view to the current date.
 - I also want to figure out how to customize the dates in Week View mode to just `"dd/MM"`, and remove the short day of the week (e.g. "Mon", "Tue", etc).

-- Finish adding the current semester feedback list and it's items.
+### 21st May, Wed: Assignment Details (Edit Mode)

+- Added the KendoReact Editor for the assignment description.
+- Added the KendoReact Window component via `@progress/kendo-react-dialogs`.
+- TODO: Still need to add a DatePicker component to the Window and the Save Due Date UI functionality.

 ### 20th May, Tue: Intermission/Break